cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 present in some coseismic slip models.
-These topographic stresses generally resist the slip inferred during the 2008 Wenchuan earthquake, with $\tau^M$ opposed to the slip direction over much of the fault, indicating that weight of the topographry resist coseismic slip.
+These topographic stresses generally resist the slip inferred during the 2008 Wenchuan earthquake, with $\tau^M$ opposed to the slip direction over much of the fault, indicating that weight of the topography resist coseismic slip.
 High values of $\sigma^M_n$ increase the frictional resistance to slip, potentially limiting slip magnitude in locations such as below the Pengguan massif.